mightymightys/AttosecondRaytracing/README.md

 ```

 ### Using Anaconda
 Just as with `pip`, we recommend using a separate virtual environment to install and use ART.
+The dependencies are all available in the *conda-forge* repository.

 ## Installation